National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 • How do you calculate income from bank statements?

-• What expense factor do you apply to business deposits?
+• What expense factor might apply to business deposits?

 • How does pricing change with credit, LTV, and occupancy?